 The ACA used high-risk pools in its first year as part of its transition, and they burned through their funding very quickly.

 Likewise, risk pools were used in the past before the ACA, and it was a bit like COBRA (where the premium was so insanely high that the poorest needed their premium subsidized by the state anyway).

-This is to say, not only is corralling a bunch of sick people on one state-based insurance with a premium a little strange morally and ethically (better than the streets, but not exactly a feel good thing), there is also a host of complications economically.
+Herding a bunch of sick people into a single state-based insurance with a premium is strange morally and ethically.
+It’s better than the streets, but not exactly a feel good thing.
+There are also a host of complications economically.

-With that said, we at ObamaCare Facts strongly prefer state-level solutions as, even though this can hurt some states and give other states funding issues, it eliminates the one-size-fits all approach that tries to please the most liberal and most conservative Americans at once (something that is essentially impossible to do).
+We at ObamaCare Facts strongly prefer state-level solutions.
+Even though this can hurt some states and give other states funding issues, it eliminates the one-size-fits-all approach that tries to please the most liberal and most conservative Americans at once.
+This is impossible to do.

-With that noted, any sort of risk pool is cause for alarm.
-High-risk pools have traditionally been underfunded by states and the federal government, resulting in poor coverage and high costs for those who need insurance the most.
+With that noted, any risk pool raises a cause for alarm.
+High-risk pools have traditionally been underfunded by states and the federal government, resulting in sub-standard coverage and high costs for those who need insurance the most.

-We at ObamaCare Facts, more than supporting the concept of State-level, support smart healthcare solutions, and it is hard to see how “risk-pool” beats expanding access to coverage that already exists.
-Do we really need yet another government program when we could be consolidating via a public option or single payer.
+We at ObamaCare Facts, more than supporting the concept of State-level legislation, support smart healthcare solutions.
+It is hard to see how “risk-pool” beats expanding access to coverage that already exists.
+Do we really need yet another government program when we could be consolidating via a public option or single payer?
 We don’t think so, but of course, that is why we want the freedom to be able to fix the problem at a state level.

 TIP: See Some Republicans Think They May Have A Health Care Deal by the Huffington Post for more.